 - Half-Total Error Rate (HTER).
 A parameter used to assess the performance quality of a recognition system.
 HTER is calculated with the help of False Rejection Rate and False Acceptance Rate values, using the formula: HTER = (FAR+FRR) / 2.

-Liveness detection and anti-spoofing are relatively new technologies, therefore, their terminologies and standards are still in development.
+Liveness detection and anti-spoofing are relatively new technologies, therefore, their terminology and standards are still in development.

 Types of Attacks

-Facial recognition attacks encompass a range of techniques that vary in quality and creativity.
-Starting from relatively humble techniques, imposters are now able to use complex and advanced technologies to present attacks.
-Some of the common types of attacks are tabulated below:
+Facial PAs encompass a range of techniques that vary in quality and creativity.
+Impostors are now able to use complex and advanced technologies to bypass facial recognition.
+Some of the common attack types and tools are tabulated below:

-The simplest type of facial spoofing attack involves presenting a printed photo of the targeted person to a facial recognition system.
-However, due to its primitive technique, the method is no longer a threat, as modern security systems can instantly identify a fake image based on the lack of depth and other intrinsic features of a live human face.
+The simplest type of facial spoofing attack involves presenting a printed photo of a targeted person to a facial recognition system.
+However, due to its primitivity, the method is of a low threat.

-Fraudsters are also known to use printed 2D masks, which imitate a human face.
-In this attack, facial proportions and size of the image are meticulously reproduced to create a realistic target image.
+Fraudsters also use printed 2D masks, at times with holes in them, which imitate a human face.
+In this attack, facial proportions and size of the image are meticulously reproduced to create a realistic facial image.

-Another form of attack uses masks made of silicone material.
-Silicone masks with enhanced elasticity can achieve a highly believable image of the target.
-Cognitive research, conducted in 2017, shows that most people have a hard time distinguishing an actual face from a silicone mask.
+Another form of attack uses masks made of silicone.
+Such masks with enhanced elasticity can achieve a highly believable image of a target.

 Deepfakes, generated with the help of AI, produce artfully doctored videos.
-Deepfake can “attach” a target’s face to another body, or can be used to generate a video clip using a static image of the target.
+Deepfake can "attach" a target's face to another body, generate a video clip using a static image or mimic a voice.